Definition of Lua Array

 array = {"abc", "xyz", "so on"}

-In the coming section of the tutorial, we will discuss the internal working of the array in Lua for a better understanding of its implementation.
+In the coming section of the tutorial, we will discuss the internal working of the Array in Lua for a better understanding of its implementation.

-How Array works in Lua?
+How does Array work in Lua?

 2) Blank initialization

-1) single dimensional array
+1) single dimensional Array

-2) Multi-dimensional array
+2) Multi-dimensional Array

-Let’s discuss each of them in detail with practice syntax to understand its implementation see below;
+Let’s discuss each of them in detail with practice syntax to understand its implementation; see below;

 e.g. :